leogiraldimg/az900-exam-preparation/README.md

 #### Azure Files fundamentals

 - Fully managed file shares
-- Accessible via Server Message Block and Network File System protocols
+- Accessible via Server Message Block (SMB) and Network File System protocols (NFS)
 - Mounted concurrently by cloud or on-premises deployments of Windows, Linux and macOS
 - Application running in Azure VMs or cloud services can mount it to access file data
 - Access simultaneously